system76/docs/content/cuda.md

 #### Configure the Docker daemon for the NVIDIA Containter Runtime

+Use the NVIDIA Container Toolkit CLI to configure Docker to use the NVIDIA libraries, then restart Docker:

 ```bash
 sudo nvidia-ctk runtime configure --runtime=docker
 sudo systemctl restart docker
 ```

 #### Test Configuration

+Run this command to check the Docker configuration for CUDA:

 ```bash
 docker run --rm --runtime=nvidia --gpus all nvidia/cuda:12.1.0-devel-ubuntu22.04 nvidia-smi